The easiest and cutest DIY Wooden Snowmen!

 1. Gather up some squarish wood posts in different sizes.

-And bonus points if the wood is already chippy white weathered wood!
+And bonus points if the wood is already chippy white weathered wood that will mimic snow!

-However you can also mimic this look by painting raw wood, then distressing it once dry with an orbital sander.
+However you can also get this look by painting raw wood, then distressing it once dry with an orbital sander.

 2. Cut down the posts into square cubes to create various sized blocks of wood that are stackable.